Leekeidan/road-cyclist-neck-supplement/README.md

 # Understanding the Road Cyclist's Neck: Data and Methods Supplement

-This repository is the data and methods supplement to the doctoral dissertation called *Understanding the Road Cyclist's Neck* (Lee Keidan).
-It contains the data behind the reported results, at every stage from per-participant output to the group tables, together with documentation of how each measure was computed — so that a reader can follow how a raw signal became a reported number.
-Sixty trained male cyclists completed an instrumented laboratory protocol (warm-up, second ventilatory threshold, VO₂max ramp, 30-second Wingate, cool-down) with eight-channel surface EMG of the cervical musculature, inertial measurement of cervical kinematics in three planes, and B-mode ultrasound of cervical muscle morphology.
+This repository is the data and methods supplement to the doctoral dissertation called *Understanding the Road Cyclist's Neck* (by ph. candidate Lee Keidan).
+It contains the data behind the reported results, at every stage from individual participant output per phase to the group tables, together with documentation of how each measure was computed.
+This enables the reader to follow the entire pipeline from raw signal to a reported number.

+Sixty trained male cyclists completed a cycling laboratory protocol including warm-up, second ventilatory threshold, VO₂max ramp, 30-second Wingate, cooldown.
+Cyclists were connected to an eight-channel surface EMG of the cervical musculature, inertial measurement of cervical kinematics in three planes, and B-mode ultrasound of cervical muscle morphology was performed prior to cycling.
 The dissertation examines neck pain (Chapter 1), neuromuscular activation and co-contraction (Chapter 2), muscle morphology (Chapter 3), and the integration of the three (Chapter 4).

 > **Scope.** This repository holds the participant-level derived data for
-> **all 60 participants** — every reported number can be traced
+> **all 60 participants**; every reported number can be traced
 > back to the per-participant values it was computed from.
 The underlying raw
 > recordings (approximately 1.5 GB of unprocessed EMG and inertial signal) are
 > not deposited here; see [Data availability](#data-availability).

 ---
+#**were to find**

-**If you want the definition of a particular form of measurement**, read the relevant `docs/METHOD_*.md`.
-Each gives the formula with every term defined, the sign convention and units, the processing chain, the exclusions actually applied, and the known limitations.
+**If you want the definition of a particular form of measurement**, read `docs/METHOD_*.md`.
+Each gives the formula with every term defined, the sign convention and units, the processing chain, the exclusions actually applied.

 **If you want to see how a reported number was produced**, read **[`docs/PIPELINE.md`](docs/PIPELINE.md)**.
 It follows one participant, one